Meningitis

 The older polysaccharide vaccine (Menomune) provides protection for approximately three to five years.
 The newer conjugate vaccines against strains A,C,W & Y, (Menactra or Menveo) may provide immunity for up to five years or longer and may prevent a carrier state.
 It is unknown at this time how long the immunity from the new Meningococcal Serogroup B vaccines will last.

-Seven to ten days are required following vaccination before protective levels of antibodies are reached.
+Approximately 2 weeks before protective levels of antibodies are reached.

 The most common symptoms include: